shelter pets in need

 Horses can be sored both mechanically and chemically, both practices starting on young horses.
 Mechanical soring uses a variety of methods, including stacks (attaching weights to the front hooves), chains, pressure shoeing (attaching a shoe to a hoof filed nearly to the quick), and road foundering (the horse is pressure shoed and then rode on a hard surface).

-Chemical soring is the application caustic substances to the front legs to cause burning and blistering.
+Chemical soring is the application of caustic substances to the front legs to cause burning and blistering.
 Substances used in chemical soring include mustard oil, kerosene and diesel fuel, salicylic acid, and other harsh chemicals.

 The exact history is unclear, but it is generally thought that sometime in the 1950s, it was accidentally discovered that a harsh chemical (either mustard oil as a hoof treatment or kerosene as a cleaner) applied to a Tennessee Walking Horse’s legs made the horse walk in a lively way.
 The audience at the show this horse performed at loved the style of walking, and the sad tradition was born.

-Unfortunately, some trainers have found ways to bypass inspections by training the horse not to react to pain during inspections, and by using topical anesthetics before inspections.
+Unfortunately, some trainers have found ways to bypass inspections by training the horse not to react to pain by using topical anesthetics before inspections.
 A new chemical detection method similar to airport bomb detection is now being used.